Staffing for Adequate Fire and Emergency Response (SAFER) - 2013 Frequently Asked Questions (FAQs)

 Where can I obtain technical assistance in filling out the application?

-There are two ways of obtaining technical assistance for completing your SAFER application: the AFG Program Help Desk at 1-866-274-0960 and the SAFER Applicant Tutorial available on the Web site at www.fema.gov/firegrants/.
 Normal business hours for the Help Desk are Monday through Friday, from 8:00 a.m. to 4:30 p.m.
 Eastern Time.
-During the application period, January 30, 2012 - February 24, 2012, the Help Desk will be staffed between the hours of 8:00 a.m. and 4:30 p.m.
-Eastern Time, Monday through Friday; and until 5:00 p.m. on Friday, February 24, 2012.
+During the application period, July 29, 2013 - August 30, 2013, the Help Desk will be staffed between the hours of 8:00 a.m. and 4:30 p.m.
+EST, Monday through Friday; and until 5:00 p.m.
+EST on August 30, 2013.
 However, these hours may change as the application period progresses.
 The toll-free number also accepts voicemail messages after hours or if the line is busy.
-In addition, questions may be faxed to 1-866-274-0942, or e-mailed to FireGrants@dhs.gov .
+In addition, questions may be faxed to 866-274-0942, or e-mailed to FireGrants@dhs.gov .

 What is the "Request Details" section of the application?

-The Request Details section is where applicants enter budget details of their grant proposal.
-For FY 2011, applicants applying under the Hiring of Firefighters category will enter the actual dollar figures of salaries and benefits for year one (1) and year two (2) in the Request Details section.
-There are no more percentages for benefits and projected increase for year two (2) salaries and benefits.
+The Request Details section is where applicants answer activity specific questions and enter the budget details of their grant proposal.
+For FY 2013, applicants applying under the Hiring of Firefighters Category will enter the actual dollar figures of salaries and benefits for year one (1) and year two (2) in the Request Details section.

 What standards does SAFER involve?